sous-chefs/sc-mongodb/mongodb/README.md

 ## Platform:

-The cookbook aims to be platform independant, but is best tested on debian squeze systems.
+The cookbook aims to be platform independant, but is best tested on debian squeeze systems.

 # DEFINITIONS: